-I think that what is prompting my train of thought to write about this today is that I read a comment the other day written by an educator of many years.
+I once read a comment written by an educator of many years.
 He said that for a young child, listening to speech comes first, then attempting to talk, talking, writing, and finally reading.
 It was the first time I heard anyone make that comment so it remained, loitering in the back of my brain.
 The more I thought about this, the more it made sense to me.
-Especially for the types of learners I mentioned above, but really for any beginner or any child who is struggling to learn to read, writing is a great and worthy vehicle for learning to read.
+When I had the opportunity to put it into practice, I found great success with this method of teaching reading.

 - It is a hard process and has to be really complicated.

-- The child must learn his letter names first, then individual sounds, then he/she must sound out words, learn phonics rules, etc.
+- The child must learn his letter names first, then individual sounds, then they must sound out words, learn phonics rules, etc.

 - If I introduce whole words, the child will be limited in reading later; after all, how many whole words can one child memorize?

 - If I use pictures or images or anything that looks easy and fun, it is simply a crutch that will hold him back later on; they won’t really be reading or able to decipher new words.

 - The teacher/parent always knows better than the child what they need to learn and in what sequence.